1a7r0ch3/parallel-cut-pursuit/README.md

 ### Python
 The python interfaces are documented within corresponding `.py` files in `python/wrappers/`.
-Requires Numpy package.
+Requires `numpy` package.
-See the script `setup.py` for compiling modules with distutils;
+See the script `setup.py` for compiling modules with `distutils`;
-currently, wrappers assume the libraries are built in `bin/` directory, with `python setup.py build_ext --build-lib='bin'`.
+currently, wrappers assume the libraries are built in a `python/bin/` directory, which can be ensured using `python setup.py build_ext --build-lib='bin'`.

 The script `example_EEG.py` exemplifies the use of [`Cp_d1_ql1b`](#specialization-Cp_d1_ql1b-quadratic-functional-ℓ1-norm-bounds-and-graph-total-variation), on a task of _brain source identification with electroencephalography_.